 Students coping with a sexual assault have counseling options available.
 Two of those options are on-campus: The Women's Center at Virginia Tech and the Thomas E. Cook Counseling Center.
 The Women's Center at Virginia Tech offers short-term crisis counseling and sexual assault support groups.
 The Thomas E. Cook Counseling Center offers both short-term and long-term individual and group counseling.
-These two options may not be practical for students at the Northern Virginia Center.
-Many other options exist in Falls Church and Fairfax that may have some cost associated with them, such as private therapists.
-Counseling is often crucial to the recovery process, and victims should be encouraged to seek the assistance of qualified professionals, even if many years have elapsed since the assault.
-As always, the choice to seek counseling should be the victim's.
+These two options may not be practical for students at the center.
+Many other options exist in the Arlington area that may have some cost associated with them, such as private therapists.
+Counseling is often crucial to the recovery process, and survivors should be encouraged to seek the assistance of qualified professionals, even if many years have elapsed since the assault.
+As always, the choice to seek counseling should be the survivor's.